João Pinto: Career

 Subsequently, Pinto had several offers from abroad, eventually agreeing to a four-year deal at Sporting.
 After a relatively poor season in 2000–01, the Lions acquired four-time Portuguese Golden Boot winner Mário Jardel, and Pinto returned to his golden years in a magnificent run which ended with the claiming of his second title; named the "father of the team" by the Brazilian, took part in all but one game and scored nine goals.

 Although a highly talented player, Pinto was also known for a series of red cards for aggression and bad tackles.
-His feud with Porto player and national teammate Paulinho Santos lasted for years, and both would be frequently ejected after hitting each other; he also stirred some controversy when he assaulted a fireman in the league fixture at Rio Ave F.C. on 20 September 1997.
+His feud with Porto player and national teammate Paulinho Santos lasted for years, and both would be frequently ejected after hitting each other; he also caused some controversy when he assaulted a fireman in the league fixture at Rio Ave on 20 September 1997.

 The lowest point, however, was when Pinto hit Argentine referee Ángel Sánchez who had sent him off after a bad tackle early into the 1–0 loss to hosts South Korea in the third group game of the 2002 World Cup.
 He was suspended for six months.

 Pinto ended his Portugal career with 81 caps and 23 goals.
 Never recovering fully from the World Cup incident, he failed to impress in the following seasons, when Sporting failed to reach the top two spots, and in 2004 he was released from contract, returning to Boavista.
-Although he was close to signing with Al-Hilal FC of Saudi Arabia in the January transfer window, he remained with his first professional club.
+Although he was close to signing with Al Hilal of Saudi Arabia in the January transfer window, he remained with his first professional club.

-After a second season carrying Boavista's squad (who almost qualified for the UEFA Cup, with him scoring nine league goals and receiving numerous Player of the match awards), Pinto accepted the invitation of S.C.
-Braga's board in July 2006, signing for one year.
+After a second season carrying Boavista's squad (who almost qualified for the UEFA Cup, with him scoring nine league goals and receiving numerous Player of the match awards), Pinto accepted the invitation of Braga's board in July 2006, signing for one year.
 He netted twice in 24 appearances in an eventual fourth-place finish for the Minho side, and renewed his link for the 2007–08 campaign; however, during February 2008, he trained with Toronto FC of Major League Soccer and, later that month, announced the termination of his contract at Braga, retiring shortly after aged 36.

 Subsequently, Pinto worked with the Portuguese Football Federation in directorial capacities.